carbon-data-specification/Power-Systems-Data/website/use-cases/index.markdown

 * Organisations with climate goals that can target their clean energy investments to grids with higher emissions.

+## Use Case 4: Measurement of Decarbonization Projects <a id="use-case-decarb-projects" href="#use-case-decarb-projects" class="permalink">🔗</a>

+Decarbonization can be accelerated through the accurate measuring of the impacts of various decarbonization projects, such as HVAC electrification and energy efficiency measures.

+### Needs

+To make trustworthy claims on the impact of decarbonization projects, access to accurate and detailed grid data is required to calculate the carbon impacts based on changes in energy consumption.

+### Example users

+* Organisations conducting measurement and verification of decarbonization projects.

+* Organisations managing registries for carbon offsets or energy attribute certificates.

 ## Use cases NOT in scope for this working group <a id="not-in-scope" href="#not-in-scope" class="permalink">🔗</a>